pellju/NewMailGenerator/README.md

 The result is this project, written in Javascript (Deno) + PostgreSQL.
 These were chosen because they're used in [the current Web Software Development -course](https://wsd.cs.aalto.fi/) setup, so perhaps making improvements won't be that hard for future publicists.

 There can be one user account (this can be changed in controllers/registration.js), who has access to weekly mails and bulletins.

-Also, this was my first *even somewhat real* web-related project, so code isn't beautiful.
+This was my first *even somewhat real* web-related project, so code isn't beautiful.
 But hey, it works.

 ### Few things: